Mick Mercer: Life and work

 Mercer ran one of the first punk fanzines, Panache, from 1976 to 1992.
 In 1978, he began writing for British music paper Record Mirror, then freelanced for ZigZag magazine, later becoming its editor until the magazine folded in 1986.
 During the 1980s, he wrote regularly for the British music weekly Melody Maker, and edited Siren magazine in the 1990s.
-He has written five books on gothic music, and self-published over 100 books, available through his website.
-He occasionally publishes reviews of records, visible on his Facebook pages.
+He has written five books on gothic music, in addition to numerous self-published material.

 Mercer's Music to Die For compendium (2009) was described by The Quietus as having "a far greater stylistic variety than the casual observer might imagine", and as being "stuffed full of the best and most artistic music the world has to offer".

-Mercer married in 2016, and appeared to have retired from the fanzine profession, but Panache will now be returning in free pdf format via his website and also as a self-published print entity.
+In 2023, some of Mick Mercer's photographs were exhibited as a part of "The Batcave Exhibition" at the Museum of Youth Culture on Berwick Street in Soho.
+The journalist's important - predominantly goth-based - photo archive may be sampled at this page on the Redbubble website: